HARVARD REFERENCING SYSTEM

 When restraining a dog for a rectal examination, you can grasp the tail near the base instead of placing your hands between the back legs unless the vet wishes to hold the tail himself or herself, then you should support the dog by placing your arms under the leg (Sheldon, Sonsthagen & Topel, 2006, p.
 73).

-Then the second and subsequent times you need to reference the same authors later in your assessment, you can shorten it like this:
+The second, and subsequent, times you reference the same authors later in your assessment you can shorten the reference like this:

 A slip lead, also called a rope leash, is generally made of nylon rope and has a ‘noose’ like loop on one end and a handle on the other (Sheldon, et al., 2006, p.
 101).